panteLx/easynews-plus-plus/README.md

 - Intelligent handling of alternative titles and custom titles
 - Support for original titles, custom titles and metadata alternatives
 - Partial matching for related title variants
-- Custom title addition via custom-titles.json file (self-hosted version)
+- Custom title addition via custom-titles.json file

 > [!NOTE]
 > To add custom titles to the public instance, please create a new issue with your suggestions.